A family buys a farmhouse in rural Pennsylvania unaware that the property houses an evil supernatural entity.

 Reaction & Thoughts:

 An early TV production by then on-the-rise young filmmaker Steven Spielberg.
-You sense, almost immediately, that Spielberg is not your run-of-the-mill TV director — Something Evil, despite the obvious small budget, is extremely stylish.
+You immediately sense that Spielberg is not your run-of-the-mill TV director — Something Evil, despite the obvious small budget, is extremely well-done, and very stylish.

-Directed by Spielberg from an original screenplay by Robert Clouse (The Ultimate Warrior and The Amsterdam Kill), Something Evil is not perfect, but it does get the job done, and the actors are pretty good — Sandy Dennis (Who’s Afraid of Virginia Woolf?) and Darren McGavin (The Natural) are very convincing as the married couple confronting paranormal activity.
+Written by Robert Clouse (The Ultimate Warrior), Something Evil is not perfect, but it does get the job done, and the actors are pretty good — Sandy Dennis (Who’s Afraid of Virginia Woolf?) and Darren McGavin (The Natural) are very convincing as the married couple confronting paranormal activity.

 Because it was a TV project scripted to fill a 90-minute spot, the narrative is a bit rushed thus some potentially interesting sub-plots are left unexplored.
 For example, Ralph Bellamy’s (His Girl Friday) character — he plays an older guy interested in the occult — could have benefited from more screen time.